Exploring Your Interest in a Law Career

 For a comprehensive discussion of the law school admission process, visit the Law School Admission Council website and Cornell’s Legal Careers Guide.
-Schedule an appointment with Diane Miller to discuss your law school applications and personal statement.
+Schedule an appointment with Diane Miller to discuss the application process.

 Indicate your interest in pre-law in your DUST record and you will receive email messages with important information.

 - Attend pre-law events listed on the Cornell Career Services Calendar.

 - Take the LSAT (Law School Admission Test), which is administered four times per year, and is offered at Cornell twice a year (www.lsac.org).
 Consider taking the LSAT as early as February or June of the year in which you plan to apply.
 This allows time to research schools after receiving your score.

 - Register for the Credential Assembly Service (CAS) and check "Yes" to release your information to your pre-law adviser, so that Cornell can monitor law school admission results and use this information to guide future law school applicants.
 Your personal information is always kept confidential.